safeledger logo

 Cancellation of Child Travel POA in UAE

-The process for revoking a POA is formal and mirrors the process of creating one:
+The process to cancel a POA in Dubai is formal and mirrors the process of creating one:

-1. Draft a Revocation Notice: A legal document, often called a "Revocation of Power of Attorney," must be drafted.
-This document must identify the original POA by its date and reference number and state the principal's unequivocal intent to cancel it.
+• Draft a Revocation Notice: The “Revocation of Power of Attorney” must be drafted, identifying the original POA by its date and reference number.
+It must state the principal’s unequivocal intent to cancel it.

-2. Notarize the Revocation: The revocation notice must be signed by the principal in front of a UAE Notary Public, such as the Dubai Courts Notary Public or the Abu Dhabi Judicial Department Notary.
-This notarization makes the cancellation legally effective.
+• Notarize the Revocation: The revocation notice must be signed by the principal in front of a UAE Notary Public, such as the Dubai Courts Notary Public or the Abu Dhabi Judicial Department Notary.

-3. Formally Notify the Agent: It is a legal requirement to inform the person who was appointed as the agent that their authority has been revoked.
-This notification should be in writing, preferably sent by registered mail or a courier that provides proof of delivery, to avoid any future disputes.
+• Formally Notify the Agent: It is a written requirement informing the agent that their authority has been revoked.
+This notification should be sent by registered mail or a courier that provides proof of delivery, to avoid any future disputes.

 You may update authority or reassign responsibilities.
 Learn more here: Can a Power of Attorney be Transferred